Siemens-Healthineers/ETWAnalyzer/ReadMe.md

 The Json files can also be accessed via a C# interface [**IETWExtract**](ETWAnalyzer/Documentation/ProgramaticAccess.md) which enables you to write custom analyzers.

-Json files are much faster to query than the input ETL files without any slow symbol server lookups.
+Json files are much faster to query than the input ETL files without slow symbol server lookups.
 It is based on years of field experience with ETW file analysis to keep the extracted Json file size as small as possible while maximizing the insights you can get of the extracted files.
 An ETW Json file is typically a few MB while the input .etl file including PDBs is hundreds of MB.